Data Table

 {% endcontent-ref %}

-### Choose Your Data Source
+### Data Source

 <figure><img src="/files/coH7wo5v7QmeiVrEKEP0" alt=""><figcaption></figcaption></figure>

-<table data-view="cards"><thead><tr><th></th><th></th><th></th><th data-hidden data-card-target data-type="content-ref"></th></tr></thead><tbody><tr><td><strong>Manual</strong></td><td>Ideal for static or predefined data.</td><td></td><td><a href="/pages/N1uTGxMW16RfbM4g39MR">/pages/N1uTGxMW16RfbM4g39MR</a></td></tr><tr><td><strong>Variable</strong></td><td>Great when your table data is linked to variable collections in your flow.</td><td></td><td><a href="/pages/ziXlgb71wxsEEwGKKCqQ">/pages/ziXlgb71wxsEEwGKKCqQ</a></td></tr><tr><td><strong>Query</strong></td><td>Perfect for tables reflecting dynamically changing data or real-time updates. </td><td></td><td><a href="/pages/viMlx8xVDeuY59H0WnZo">/pages/viMlx8xVDeuY59H0WnZo</a></td></tr></tbody></table>
+<table data-view="cards"><thead><tr><th></th><th></th><th></th><th data-hidden data-card-target data-type="content-ref"></th></tr></thead><tbody><tr><td><strong>Manual</strong></td><td>Ideal for static or predefined data.</td><td></td><td><a href="/pages/N1uTGxMW16RfbM4g39MR">/pages/N1uTGxMW16RfbM4g39MR</a></td></tr><tr><td><strong>Variable</strong></td><td>Great when your table data is linked to variable collections in your flow.</td><td></td><td><a href="/pages/ziXlgb71wxsEEwGKKCqQ">/pages/ziXlgb71wxsEEwGKKCqQ</a></td></tr><tr><td><strong>Query</strong></td><td>Perfect for tables reflecting dynamically changing data or real-time updates.</td><td></td><td><a href="/pages/viMlx8xVDeuY59H0WnZo">/pages/viMlx8xVDeuY59H0WnZo</a></td></tr></tbody></table>

 <details>